9001504000

 Offbeat places in Thailand Overview

-Koh Mak is a peaceful island paradise in the Gulf of Thailand, perfect for those seeking solitude.
-Sam Phan Bok, the "Grand Canyon of Thailand," offers unique rock formations along the Mekong River.
-Sangkhlaburi, near the Myanmar border, blends natural beauty with cultural heritage, featuring the iconic Sangkhla Bridge and Lake Vajiralongkorn.
-Phetchabun, with its mist-covered mountains and temples, is a haven for nature lovers.
+For instance, you can head to Koh Mak, a peaceful island paradise in Thailand ideal for anyone seeking solitude.
+Or you can head to Sam Phan Bok, known as the ‘Grand Canyon of Thailand.’
+It offers unique rock formations along the Mekong River.
+Another lesser-known place to visit in Thailand is Sangkhlaburi, near the Myanmar border, blending natural beauty with cultural heritage.
+This features the iconic Sangkhla Bridge and Lake Vajiralongkorn.

 Show More